Remake1/DataBloxx/README.md

 # DataBloxx

-DataBloxx is a small web game starter inspired by the tower-building feel of City/Tower Bloxx, rebranded around stacking datacenter modules.
+DataBloxx is a small web game inspired by the tower-building feel of City/Tower Bloxx, rebranded around stacking datacenter modules.
 Can be played online by following this [link](https://data-bloxx.vercel.app/).
 To install locally, follow the set-up instructions below.

+DataBloxx is an arcade stacking game where you build a towering datacenter.
+Runs in browser on desktop and mobile.

+A crane swings server blocks back and forth, and you have to time your drops perfectly to stack them as high as possible.
+Clean drops keep your tower sturdy and boost your score.
+Sloppy drops make the tower sway, bend, and eventually collapse, meaning your server goes down.

+Game runs in web, built using Phaser.js engine and TypeScript.

 ## Stack